Rosevear/MLTemplate/README.md

 1. Download the Anaconda distribution (ideally installing for all users of the system) from https://www.anaconda.com/distribution/

-2. Open the anaconda prompt (which should be installed by the anaconda distribution) and type as below to find where conda is being called from within your shell
+2. Open the anaconda prompt (which should be installed by the anaconda distribution) and type as below to find where conda is being called from within your shell.
 Add the revealed path for the .exe file and Scripts folder to your PATH environment variable (if you want to be able to call conda from the terminal)

     where conda